emilyvertosick/Statistics-Course/docs/04-week4.md

 ##        5.270161        5.290076
 ```

-To perform the ttest on those without prior chemotherapy, switch the group you are filtering on:
+To perform the t-test on those without prior chemotherapy, switch the group you are filtering on:

 ```r